 As Peter Drucker, the seminal scholar on management of the 20th century has espoused, an effective executive is one who knows how exactly to spend her time.
 If you can’t manage your own time, schedule, and priorities, you can’t expect to help your team to manage theirs.
-This sentiment was reinforced by a Watercooler member who shared with us in online community managers from all over the world, “Shocking news, being a manager is not about managing other people, it’s about effectively and efficiently managing yourself as a resource (your time, productivity, logic aka brain power etc) which then transcends how you manage other people.”
+This sentiment was reinforced by a Watercooler member in Know Your Team who shared with us in online community managers from all over the world, “Shocking news, being a manager is not about managing other people, it’s about effectively and efficiently managing yourself as a resource (your time, productivity, logic aka brain power, etc.) which then transcends how you manage other people.”

 You might find yourself discouraged reading this far — you thought you wanted to become a manager, but now maybe you’re not so sure?
 That’s a good thing!
 It means you’re being rigorous about what might be a good fit for you personally, instead of assuming the pre-laid path.
 You’re never going to be a good manager if you do it because you’re “supposed to.”